julioojordan/mathApp-builder/README.md

    pause
    ```
-2. Double-click `install-mathApp.bat` to execute the setup and launch the application., maybe process took too long because your internet when downloading image in docker
+2. Double-click `setup.bat` to execute the setup and launch the application., maybe process took too long because your internet when downloading image in docker

 ---

 ### macOS / Linux (Shell Script)

-1. Create a file named `install-mathApp.sh` with the following content and give it execute permission:
+1. Create a file named `setup.sh` with the following content or copy the setup.bat from this repo to your local and give it execute permission:
    ```bash
    #!/usr/bin/env bash